abhiwalia15/Kubernetes-Docs-Enhancement/spectro-assignment.md

     * You can now identify the pod(s) associated with the application you want to debug.

-3. Issue the [`Kubectl log`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs) command to view the logs of a container that you want to debug.
+3. Issue the [`kubectl log`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs) command to view the logs of a container that you want to debug.

-    > :warning: You must specify the container's name if multiple containers run in a pod; otherwise, the command will fail.
+    > :warning: You must specify the container's name if there are multiple containers running in a pod; otherwise, the command will fail.
 However, the container name is optional if the pod has only one container.

     ```shell
     # Use the argument -c to specify the container name